Want help with your FAFSA application?

 Connecticut – February 15, 2019, by midnight, Central Time.
 For priority consideration, submit an application by date specified.

 What is Financial Aid?

-There is financial assistance available for those Northwestern Connecticut Community College students who lack the financial resources to attend college.
+There is financial assistance available for Northwestern Connecticut Community College students who lack the financial resources to attend college.
 NCCC participates in federal, state and college-sponsored financial aid programs in the form of grants and scholarships, federal work/study and federal direct student loans.
-NCCC will work with you to help you get the resources needed for the future you want.
+NCCC will work with you to help you get the resources needed.